 You have the right to seek an investigation and review by the Ombudsman of the

-University’s decision to charge.
-Information about how to make a complaint is available
+University’s decision on your request.
+Information about how to make a complaint is

 Georgia Tawharu Adviser, Information Access and Copyright